Olympique325/Newton-s-fractal/README.md

 The purpose of this paper is to log my experience while working project.

-The project itself was created after I watched [[https://www.youtube.com/watch?v=-RdOwhmqP5s|this]] video from the Youtube channel 3Blue1Brown about Newton's fractal, which greatly fascinated me, as Newton's method is something I have already come across as an engineering student, yet I was completely unaware that it was capable of producing beautiful and interesting fractals such as those produced in this project.
+The project itself was created after I watched Youtube channel 3Blue1Brown's video (https://www.youtube.com/watch?v=-RdOwhmqP5s) about Newton's fractal, which greatly fascinated me, as Newton's method is something I have already come across as an engineering student, yet I was completely unaware that it was capable of producing beautiful and interesting fractals such as those produced in this project.

 Not only has the project yielded mesmerising results, but it also has helped me improve my knowledge in both mathematics and programming.